gajdipajti/openwrt-build-configs/README.md

 A storage for my custom openwrt build config files, for small devices.
 Just to keep track of the changes.
 You can reuse them, change them, end even make suggestions how to lower the footprint and add more functionality.

 I recommend using the Cyrus-19.07.10 build, but the Avitus-21.02.3 is also good.
+But for Avitud I personally recommend stopping the uhttpd service.

 ## 1. How to build